irahbt/simple-sourdough/README.md

 ### Update Premium Memberships
 - This button syncs the Stripe Subscription information with the Django user profile membership settings.
-- It returns a http response to inform the user that the request was successful:
+- It returns a HTTP response to inform the user that the request was successful:
 ![Membership Update](./static/images/readme-images/premium/membership-updates.png)
 - It is recommended that this is done regularly to ensure consistency.